 IOM established its presence in Nepal following assumption of its membership on the IOM council in October 2006.
 In 2007, the Govenment of Nepal and IOM signed a memorandum of understanding, and since then IOM has expanded its range of migration management services in close partnership with the Government of Nepal to develop balanced national migration policies.
 Current areas of IOM work in Nepal are as follow:

-1. Resettlement of Bhutanese Refugees: In close collaboration with UNHCR, the Government of Nepal and eight Resettlement Governments, IOM facilitates selection missions, conducts medical examination of refugees selected for resettlement as per the protocol of the destination country, conducts cultural orientation for the destination countries, facilitates exit permits and arranges travel for the refugees until their final port of entry.
-Between February 2008 and May 2013, IOM-Nepal has facilitated the departure of 79,154 Bhutanese refugees to 8 countries of resettlement.
-It is projected that resettlement will continue through December 2014, with a numbers declining from 2013 onward.
+- Resettlement of Bhutanese Refugees: In close collaboration with United Nations High Commissioner for Refugee (UNHCR), the Government of Nepal and eight Resettlement Governments, IOM facilitates selection missions, conducts medical examination of refugees selected for resettlement as per the protocol of the destination country, conducts cultural orientation for the destination countries, facilitates exit permits and arranges travel for the refugees until their final port of entry.
+Between February 2008 and December 2014, IOM-Nepal has facilitated the departure of 94,651 Bhutanese refugees to 8 countries of resettlement.
+It is projected that resettlement will continue in smaller numbers for several years.

 Furthermore as a part of Comprehensive Disaster Risk Management Programme of UNDP, IOM is involved in Strengthening Emergency Preparedness and Response mechanisms at National, District and Municipality Levels.